open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 In the previous section, I mentioned the fact that a receiver can process any of the OTel supported datasources (traces, metrics or log), and the Collector's API is designed to help you accomplish that.

-All the receiver API's responsible to enable the datasources are currently declared in the [component/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.49.0/config/receiver.go) file within the OTel Collector's project in GitHub, open the file and take a minute to browse through all the interfaces declared in it.
+All the receiver API's responsible to enable the datasources are currently declared in the [component/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.53.0/component/receiver.go) file within the OTel Collector's project in GitHub, open the file and take a minute to browse through all the interfaces declared in it.

-Notice that `component.TracesReceiver` (and it's siblings `MetricsReceiver` and `LogsReceiver`) at this point in time, doesn't describe any specific methods other than the ones it "inherits" from `component.Receiver` which also doesn't describe any specific methods other than the ones it "inherits" from `component.Component`.
+Notice that `component.TracesReceiver` (and it's siblings `component.MetricsReceiver` and `component.LogsReceiver`) at this point in time, doesn't describe any specific methods other than the ones it "inherits" from `component.Receiver` which also doesn't describe any specific methods other than the ones it "inherits" from `component.Component`.

 It might feel weird, but remember, the Collector's API was meant to be extensible, and the components and their datasources might evolve in different ways, so the role of those interfaces exist to help support that.